-The Andrew Jackson Hermitage is a destination for tourist and locals alike.
+The Andrew Jackson Hermitage is a destination for Nashville tourist and locals alike.
 While the Hermitage Museum has informative exhibits and amazing pieces of history to see, the Andrew Jackson Hermitage Mansion, grounds, and garden are not only historically interesting but also just gorgeous and relaxing!
 Additionally, there are fun events scheduled through out the year that offer interactive family fun activities.
 I recently went on a press trip with American Heritage Chocolate to the Hermitage and I will share that experience with you here.

-The Andrew Jackson Hermitage Mansion
+The Andrew Jackson Hermitage House / Mansion

 The Hermitage was the home of Andrew Jackson, the USA’s 7th president.
-He purchased the property in 1804 and the Andrew Jackson Hermitage Mansion was originally built as a brick, Federal-style house between 1819 and 1821.
+He purchased the property in 1804 and the Andrew Jackson Hermitage House was originally built as a brick, Federal-style house between 1819 and 1821.
 During Jackson’s presidency, the mansion underwent a major renovation directed by architect David Morrison which added two wings and gave it a more Classical appearance.
 Then in 1834, because of a fire, the entrance façade was transformed to a then fashionable Greek revival style by adding six, two-story columns with modified Corinthian capitals across the front porch.
 And this is how you will see the Hermitage when you visit today.
 It is a beautiful exterior with gorgeous grounds.

 Nearly every facet of Jackson’s life revolved around his mansion at The Hermitage.
 It served as not only his home but also an office, gathering hall and place for entertaining.
 The Hermitage mansion is considered by many historians to be the best preserved early U.S. presidential home and I must say I was quite impressed with the original wall paper still in tact right down to his actual bedroom slippers!
 (The wallpaper was imported from France and tells the story of Telemachus.)